maoberlehner/markus-oberlehner-net/content/blog/building-vue-ui-components-with-html-semantics-in-mind.md

 ### Semantic headline component

 In many cases, the visual hierarchy of the headlines of an application does not correspond to their semantic hierarchy.
-In such cases, **it can be very useful to have a headline component that allows you to set the visual size independently of the rendered tag.**
+In such cases, **it can be handy to have a headline component that allows you to set the visual size independently of the rendered tag.**

 Furthermore, I'm pretty sure you know the feeling when you get handed over a new design with some huge text (h1 or h2 style) that simply isn't a headline in the semantic meaning.
 In such situations, **it can be useful to overwrite the tag which is used to render our headline component.**